On Robustness and Chain-of-Thought Consistency of RL-Finetuned VLMs: Evaluating Robustness of Vision-Reasoning Models

 Moreover, the results reveal a clear dichotomy in how models calibrate their confidence with their capability, which Figure~\ref{fig:faithfulness_open} suggests is linked to a trade-off with \textit{faithfulness}: \begin{itemize} \item \textbf{High Robustness Calibration:} These models exhibit strong correlations between their base confidence and their robustness.
 SpaceR is particularly notable, with AUROC values exceeding 0.94.
 This implies these models behave as ``stubborn experts'': when their internal visual grounding is strong (high $P_{\text{base}}$), they effectively ignore deceptive reasoning traces to maintain accuracy.
 While this yields high robustness, it comes at the cost of faithfulness to the chain-of-thought, as the model doesn't consistently handle the adversarial instruction to answer correctly. \item \textbf{Brittle Confidence:} These models show significantly lower predictive relevance (e.g., Vision-R1's AUROC for Stop-Think is 0.565, near random chance).
 This indicates a ``brittle'' confidence profile where high certainty on the default prompt does not guarantee resistance to perturbation.
 As shown in Figure~\ref{fig:faithfulness_open}, these models are often more faithful to the generated chain-of-thought, obediently following the adversarial reasoning to an incorrect conclusion.
 Consequently, their final answer is determined more by the text context than by their prior visual confidence. \end{itemize}

 These findings indicate that while robust models allow for filtering errors via confidence thresholding, this capability appears to stem from a decoupling of the answer from the reasoning context.
-This is further backed by our investigation into RL fine-tuning dynamics and the accuracy–faithfulness trade-off: fine-tuning raises benchmark accuracy, but can simultaneously erode the reliability of the accompanying CoT and its robustness to contextual shifts.
+This is further backed by our investigation into RL finetuning dynamics and the accuracy–faithfulness trade-off: finetuning raises benchmark accuracy, but can simultaneously erode the reliability of the accompanying CoT and its robustness to contextual shifts.